 |

-Classes are usually about two to three hours long, with a break for snacks and chatting.
-You can expect to be active throughout each class by praticing exercises, relaxation techniques, and pain-coping skills; reflecting on and exploring a variety of topics, viewing and discussing charts, models, birth stories, and videos; and role-playing scenarios.
+Full birth-series classes are usually three hours long, with a break for snacks and chatting.
+Sunday Special 2-day classes are four hours long.
+Either way, you can expect to be active throughout each class by praticing exercises, relaxation techniques, and pain-coping skills; reflecting on and exploring a variety of topics, viewing and discussing charts, models, birth stories, and videos; and role-playing scenarios.
 Although there is some presentation of materials, one of the most important benefits of these classes is that we will go way beyond classic "lecturing" to enable you and your partner to become actively involved in the learning process.

 Like anything else, you'll get out of these classes what you put into them!
 So, most classes will include follow-up "homework" - reading handouts, drafting a birth plan, practicing exercises...
-WHEN AND WHERE ARE THE CLASSES?
-Classes
+Call me at 512-2627 or email me at christina@birthingyourbaby.com for more information!WHAT ARE SUNDAY SPECIAL CLASSES?
+I

 meet in Winthrop, about 15 minutes from the Augusta area and about 30

-minutes from Lewiston.
-I am currently scheduling group classes for this spring and summer, so please call me at 512-2627 for specific day and time information!
+are several scenarios for scheduling classes: Registration is simple.
+Email me at christina@birthingyourbaby.com or call me at 512-2627.
+We will talk about options for classes, and you can tell me about your pregnancy.
+After that, we set up a class schedule or I fit you into a group class that hasn't begun yet.
 WHAT IF I'M INTERESTED IN PRIVATE CLASSES?
 In addition to group classes, I can schedule personalized, private classes if that best fits your family's needs.
 Private classes are more appealing than group classes for some expectant parents.
 Sometimes work schedules make evening classes difficult.
-Other times past experience(s), bed-rest, or reserved personalities make a mom or dad more comfortable in the privacy of their own home.
-I am currently scheduling private classes for this spring and summer, so please call me at 512-2627 for specific day and time information!
+Other times past experience(s), bed-rest, or reserved personalities make a mom or dad more comfortable in a private setting.
+If you are on bedrest, I can even make housecalls!
+I am currently scheduling private classes for this fall and winter, so please call me at 512-2627 for specific day and time information!
 WHAT

 IF I'VE ALREADY HAD A BABY Call me at 512-2627 to schedule a private refresher course.
 We can cover the topics that most interest you as a second (or more!)-time around parent.
 We can also explore any issues or concerns about past birth experiences.
 CAN